lexipenia/multipunct/README.md

 `node multipunct.js test_text.txt FR`

-## Exporting the main function
+## The `fixAll` function

-The main function `fixAll(source,language)`, which corrects a source text in a specific language, can be exported from the core module.
+The main function `fixAll(source,language)`, which corrects a source text in a specific language, can be imported from the core module.

 ## Languages